-The UK Green Building Council (UKGBC) has produced a 'live' resource pack, designed to help local authorities drive up the sustainability of new homes.
-The core content is a New Homes Policy Playbook,62 which focuses on energy and carbon, mitigating overheating risk, and the cross-cutting issue of assuring performance.
-It supports the 31% interim uplift in Part L of the Building Regulations proposed in the recent Future Homes Standard consultation as a minimum standard, but coupled with a move to reporting energy use intensity (EUI), to lay the groundwork for future absolute targets.
-UKGBC recommends a move to energy use intensity targets as soon as possible, with absolute kilowatt-hour per square metre (kWh/m2) targets for more ambitious local authorities.
+This builds on the New Homes Policy Playbook,66 which is designed to help local authorities drive up the sustainability of new homes.
+This playbook focuses on energy and carbon, mitigating overheating risk, and the cross-cutting issue of assuring performance.
+It supports the 31% interim uplift in Part L of the Building Regulations as a minimum standard, but coupled with a move to reporting energy use intensity (EUI), to lay the groundwork for future absolute targets.
+UKGBC recommends a move to energy use intensity targets as soon as possible, with absolute kilowatthour per square metre (kWh/m2) targets for more ambitious local authorities.